Search

 One year ago, the Act to Amend the Law on the Protection of Cultural Property came into force.
 The Stiftung Preussischer Kulturbesitz draws a positive conclusion.
 The Stiftung Preussischer Kulturbesitz (Prussian Cultural Heritage Foundation) considers the developments following the amendment of Germ

-Former Presidents and Vice Presidents Beginning in 1962, there are three former presidents of the Stiftung Preussischer Kulturbesitz: Hans-Georg Wormit, Werner Knopp, and Klaus-Dieter Lehmann.
-There are three former vice presidents: Peter Hofmann, Norbert Zimmermann and Günther Schauerte.
-Klaus-Diet
+Former Presidents and Vice Presidents Beginning in 1962, there are four former presidents of the Stiftung Preussischer Kulturbesitz: Hans-Georg Wormit, Werner Knopp, Klaus-Dieter Lehmann and Hermann Parzinger.
+There are three former vice presidents: Peter Hofmann, Norbert Zimmermann and Günther Scha

 Donations and Indefinite Loans The SPK’s budget allocation for acquisitions is modest.
 Thanks to donations and indefinite loans from private collectors or public institutions, the public can see masterpieces and unique objects not contained in the historical collections. © SPK/Thomas Trutschel/photo